OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Set up your subscription

-1. To get an Office 365 developer subscription, on your profile page, under **Need an Office 365 subscription to use for development?**, choose **Set up subscription**.
+1. To get an Office 365 developer subscription, on your profile page, choose **Set up subscription**.

 2. In the **Set up your developer subscription** dialog box, create a username and domain.
 This account will have global administrator permissions for the subscription.
 You can choose any username or domain name as long as it is not already in use.
 Do not use spaces.